The-Advent-Project/offseason-2022/contents/pitch/pitch.md

 #### Every winter, The Advent Project calendar reaches hundreds of people who want to benefit a good cause and open something nice together.

 Last year, we raised **$3,311** to support Grassroots Global Justice Alliance in their fight for climate justice.
 In previous years, we’ve raised thousands of dollars for organizations like The Community Justice Exchange and the National Center for Youth Law.

 All of this was made possible by the artists who created brand-new, bite-sized multimedia art for the calendar.
 And this year, you could be one of those artists!

-All pitches must be submitted by **11:59 PM PST on Monday, September 5, 2022**.
+Artwork pitches for the December 2022 calendar must be submitted by **11:59 PM PST on Monday, September 5, 2022**.

 ## Questions